 Henry T. Casey/CNN Underscored

 Best budget streaming device: Roku Express (2022)

-While current TVs come preloaded with a smart interface, many are clunky, don’t offer the latest streaming services and can lag months behind on updates to the services they do offer.
-The solution?
-Streaming sticks and boxes.
-These plug-and-play devices can enhance even the smartest TV and provide up-to-date access to the services you’re looking for.
-To help you find the best ones, we’ve spent countless hours with the top streaming boxes and sticks on the market, from Roku, Amazon’s Fire TV, Apple TV and Google Chromecast.
+I love testing streaming devices because while the best TVs come preloaded with a smart interface, many are clunky and can lag months behind on updates to the services they offer.
+Instead, I prefer to use these streaming sticks and boxes; these plug-and-play devices can enhance even the smartest TV and provide up-to-date access to the services you’re looking for.
+To help you find the best ones, we’ve spent countless hours with the top streaming boxes and sticks on the market, from Roku, Amazon, Apple, Google and others.

 Best streaming device

 Even if your smart TV comes with its own apps, the Roku Streaming Stick 4K is the upgrade you should consider.
-Its built-in Wi-Fi extender is a nice touch, and the addition of Dolby Vision is great for those with TVs that support it.
+During our testing, we thought its built-in Wi-Fi extender was a nice touch, and the addition of Dolby Vision is great for those with TVs that support it.

+Henry T. Casey/CNN Underscored